-Form Purpose Applicable to Example, Comments

-mark:space Specify non-default tone All.
-2130:2230 for AEA/timewave PK-

-pair for AFSK modes.
-232 HF tones.

-Use 0:0 to for K9NG/G3RUH

-style baseband.

-num@offset Configure 'num' different Mostly 300 baud 5@30 could be used to

-demodulators with center on HF SSB. compensate for other transmitters

-frequencies shifted by off frequency.

-' offset ' Hz.

-/n Divide audio sampling The multiple /2 means use half the normal

-frequency to reduce CPU demodulator audio sample rate.

-speed requirement. case, very old

-computer, or Do not use for 9600 baud.

-micrcocomputer.

-ABCDEF+- Pick demodulator version A, B, C, E, and F More details in the receive

-and optional multiple are for 1200 performance section.
-Short

-slicers. baud.
-D is answer: A, B , C, F are obsolete.

-optimized for

-300 baud.
-D is the default for 300 baud.

-"+" is applicable

-to 1200 and E is the default for 1200.

-9600.
-E+ will provide better

-compensation for imbalance of

-mark/space tone amplitudes.
+Form Purpose Applicable to Example, Comments mark:space Specify non-default tone pair for AFSK modes.
+All.
+2130:2230 for AEA/timewave PK- 232 HF tones.
+Use 0:0 to for K9NG/G3RUH style baseband. num@offset Configure ' num ' different demodulators with center frequencies shifted by ' offset ' Hz.
+Mostly 300 baud on HF SSB.
+5@30 could be used to compensate for other transmitters off frequency. /n Divide audio sampling frequency to reduce CPU speed requirement.
+The multiple demodulator case, very old computer, or micrcocomputer. /2 means use half the normal audio sample rate.
+Do not use for 9600 baud.
+ABCDEF+- Pick demodulator version and optional multiple slicers.
+A, B, C, E, and F are for 1200 baud.
+D is optimized for 300 baud. "+" is applicable More details in the receive performance section.
+Short answer: A, B , C, F are obsolete.
+D is the default for 300 baud. to 1200 and 9600.
+E is the default for 1200.
+E+ will provide better compensation for imbalance of mark/space tone amplitudes.